‘The Levelled Churchyard’

 But there was one problem: the route crossed the old St Pancras Churchyard.
 Rather than go around the old church grounds, it was decided instead to exhume the human remains – and it fell to Hardy to arrange and organise the gravestones beneath a nearby ash tree.

 The Hardy Tree is still there to this day, with the gravestones tightly clustered around the base.
-As the tree has grown over the years, so parts of the headstones nearest the tree have disappeared into its widening girth.
+As the tree has grown over the years, so parts of the headstones nearest the tree have been subsumed into its widening girth.

 Charles Dickens mentions the churchyard too in his 1859 novel ‘A Tale of Two Cities’, making it the location of body-snatching to provide corpses for dissection at medical schools, a common practice at the time.